![]() |

 First dip the o-ring in some fresh brake fluid and slip it over the threads of the screw and into the first groove.
 See below.

 Push the seal onto the actuator lever and push it back into it's socket.
 I used brake assembly grease on it.
-The seal was put on with the flat side outwards as that's the way the old one was on.
+The flat side of the seal goes towards the caliper body.

 If you find it's very difficult to get the circlip in, try giving the screw a gentle tap to make sure it's fully seated.
 Give the piston a light coating of assembly grease and fit the dust boot, apply grease to the small hole in the middle of the piston- this means the screw threads will be thoroughly greased too.